 So, let’s continue using Buffet as an example of the point this article is leading up to.
 (Because, why wouldn’t we all use a successful investing billionaire as the pinnacle of all we want to become?)
 His company builds revenues with assets that represent our economy, including but not limited to transportation (cars, railways, airlines), electricity, furniture, newspaper, and institutions such as Wells Fargo and American Express.
 Some of these products are sold through subsidiaries of Berkshire Hathaway; others they own stock in—but either way, this value-based investing strategy has proven wildly successful for Buffet and his fellow investors.

 What’s important to glean from Buffet’s success is that diversity is essential.
 Investing in something you know and understand can be key.
 Having the ability to stay calm and invest on in times of uncertainty is probably truly a gift—but is a quality we should all strive to reach.
+He is also one who advises to keep calm while investing–advice we should all heed.

 Perhaps that calm is found as a result of the diversity in your retirement portfolio.
 If you are heavily invested in the stock market, you probably will freak out each and every time it drops like a rock.
 But, if you hold other assets that can help offset those losses you probably wouldn’t worry so much.
 You certainly wouldn’t “lose it all” on one investment if you have true diversity in your portfolio.